SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0105 PERMIT REQUIRED

-A permit from the department is required for all seismic exploration work in the area to which these rules are applicable.
-No such seismic work shall be started without a permit and all such work must be carried out in such manner as may be approved by the said secretary.
+A permit from the Department is required for all seismic exploration work in the area to which this Subchapter is applicable.
+No such seismic work shall be started without a permit and all such work shall be carried out in compliance with all applicable laws, rules, and regulations.

 History Note: Authority G.S.
 113‑391;